 On March 14th, 2014 Udayan Care launched a bi- annual academic journal 'Institutionalised Children: Explorations and Beyond' (ICEB), in relation to the state of care of children in institutions and in alternative care, focussed on the eight South Asian countries (Afghanistan, Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan and Sri Lanka.
 The 1st issue of the journal was released at the seminar 'Institutionalised Children: Seminar on Standards of Care and Mental Health" at Amity University, NCR, India, organised by Udayan Care with a host of partners and sponsors.
-So far six issues of ICEB Journal have been released and preparations are on for the sixth issue, Vol 3, No. 3, slated for September 2016.
+So far 5th issues of the journal have been released and preparations are on for the sixth issue, Vol 3, No. 3, slated for September 2016.

 MISSION OF THE JOURNAL

 To make available a platform for consistent sharing of information, knowledge enhancement and the development of a dialogue and debate amongst professionals, policy makers, and volunteers working for children in institutional and other alternate care, about best practices, research findings and studies, legislation, jurisprudence and case law, in relation to such children's mental health, social development, care and upbringing in alternative modes of care in South Asian countries.

 VISION OF THE JOURNAL

 To address issues of child care and policy, legal concerns related to child care and management issues, children's home care strategies and care-giver solutions, developing home monitoring systems, children with special needs such as disabilities, juvenile delinquency, or children diagnosed with HIV/AIDS.
 Regional and local issues in South Asia on related topic will be considered.
 Issues related to 'good practice' will gain prominence in the journal.
 The journal encourages articles aimed at regional collaborationsand also research issues related to such topics.